assaydepot/trialinsights_api_v1/README.md

 | location | object | null | An object specifying `country`, `city`, `state`.
 By specifying a `location` the sort request property is ignored and the resulting list of trials is sorted in ascending geographic distance from the supplied location. |
 | fields | object | See below | An object specifying which fields to include for each document in the response object. |

+###### Field specifiations
+To maximize throughput you can limit the number of fields returned with each document.
+If you don't specify a `fields` property, then the default fields show below will be returned for _each_ document.

 ```
 // Default sort object
 {sort:'study_first_posted', direction: 'desc'}